ariannalandini/prj_008_multi_coloc_dev/README.md

 Visualising the assocation pattern "dissecting" process for each tested trait.

 locus_15_pleiotropy_table.pdf
+Z-scores "heatmap" of top SNPs submitted to colocalisation analysis

 locus_15_colocalization_plot.pdf\
-Regional Manhattan plot of colocalising traits.
+Regional Manhattan plot of colocalising traits (colocalising traits in the same colour)

 locus_15_results_summary_plot.png\
 Reporting all independent signals and traits associated at the locus, summarising the colocalising ones and placing them in the context of the chromosome (with genes annotation).